MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-06-open-ai.md

     ![__________________________________](../../../media/mesh-201/116-azure-main-page.png)

-1. On the Resource page in the left-size menu, select **Keys and Endpoint**.
+1. On the Resource page in the left-side menu, select **Keys and Endpoint**.

     ![__________________________________](../../../media/mesh-201/117-keys-and-endpoints.png)